ieco-lab/pestHubMap/README.md

 We have developed several pestHubMap apps for spotted lanternfly management in the U.S.A.
 These apps range in extent from county to state.
 The link below takes you to a dashboard to explore the different apps.
 [slf.iecolab.org](https://iecolab.org/slfDashboard/pestHubMap.html)

-## pestHubMap Instructions
+## Instructions to Build a pestHubMap App

-To develop a pestHubMap app, first set it up locally on your computer and customize the code as needed.
-Once the app runs successfully on your localhost, proceed to host it online by following the required guidelines of your chosen web service.
+To build a pestHubMap app, first copy this repo to your computer and customize the code as needed.
+Once the app runs successfully on your [localhost](https://en.wikipedia.org/wiki/Localhost), proceed to host it online by following the required guidelines of your chosen web service.
 The programs we reference below are tailored for Windows users.

 #### Copy this Repo
-1. Fork the pestHubMap repo https://github.com/ieco-lab/pestHubMap/fork and get a copy of the repo and use the Template code we provide.
+1. Fork the pestHubMap repo https://github.com/ieco-lab/pestHubMap/fork and get a copy of the repo and use the template code we provide.
     -   By forking, you copy a version of this repo into your own GitHub account.
     -   Clone the repo on your computer.
         - If you know [git](https://git-scm.com/), great, you know what to do!